niccoloveronesi/PhD-Thesis/README.md

 When an updated version of Chapter 4 and/or of Chapter 5 will be completed, the committee will be notified of this.
 It would be appreciated the updated versions could be considered as the ones to be finally approved.

+2024.08.1:

+Chapter 4 and Chapter 5 have been updated.

+In both cases the changes do not concern our datasets, our analysis, or our results.
+They consist into minor changes in the way the results are presented.

+Chapter 4 now contains the version of the paper after the first iteration of the review process.
+Chapter 5 now contains the version of the paper submitted on arXiv and to MNRAS.